-Sarah is a registered Dietitian with 18 years clinical experience helping people improve their health through effective and enjoyable nutrition changes.
+Sarah is a registered Dietitian with over 20 years clinical experience helping people improve their health through effective and enjoyable nutrition changes.
 Her philosophy on nutrition is to place a positive focus on health and vitality with real foods, rather than deprivation or dieting.
 Sarah has worked in a range of medical areas including cardiac, oncology, stroke, food allergies, obesity, hormone imbalances, diabetes and gut health in healthcare settings in both New Zealand and the UK so can assist in a variety of conditions.
 She provides practical and engaging education and support to ensure you can integrate change into your life for sustainable results.
 Sarah helps separate fact from fiction when it comes to nutrition, and provide evidence-based advice, so you know you can trust it.

 Sarah will provide you with a practical food plan that your whole family can enjoy (in addition to seasonal meal plans and recipe e-books), and will deliver an engaging and science-based nutrition workshop to workplaces, clubs and organisations.

 “I believe in long term sustainable changes to what you eat, so that you can feel as amazing as possible.
 I love seeing my clients feel the benefits of eating the right food for them,” says Sarah.